privacyguides/privacyguides.org/docs/os/macos-overview.md

 This will be reset on reboot.

-### Advanced Configuration

-This guide should situate most people for adequate privacy on their Mac.
-If you desire a more in-depth configuration, @drduh's [MacOS Security and Privacy Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide) on GitHub provides a very technical set of instructions to follow to achieve "enterprise-level security."

 ## Security Protections

-macOS employs defence in depth by relying on multiple layers of software and hardware-based protections, with different properties.
+macOS employs defense in depth by relying on multiple layers of software and hardware-based protections, with different properties.
 This ensures that a failure in one layer does not compromise the system's overall security.

 ### Software Security